 Kitakata has over 100 ramen shops, which is suitable, as the locals eat ramen for breakfast

-Kitakata is famous for turning over 2,500 old storehouses into shops, inns and other businesses
+Kitakata is famous for almost 4,000 old storehouses, many of which have been converted into shops, inns and other businesses

 How to Get There